Young Researcher Development Program (YRDP)

 Component Description

-Team Formation 100 teams, 10 students per team
+Team Formation 10-15 students per team

 Mentorship Each team assigned a mentor from IOJH's panel of expert researchers